WolframResearch/WolframLanguageForJupyter/README.md

 ## Method 1: Using `wolframscript`

-Clone the repository
+On macOS/Unix: Clone the repository
     git clone https://github.com/WolframResearch/WolframLanguageForJupyter.git
     Run the following command in your shell to make the Wolfram Language engine available to Jupyter:

     	./configure-jupyter.wls add

+On Windows:
+	Follow the fist two steps [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository), and on the the third step select `Download Zip`, and unzip the file using a tool for Windows.
+	Open PowerShell in the directory of the unzipped folder

+	Run the following command in your shell to make the Wolfram Language engine available to Jupyter:

+    		.\configure-jupyter.wls add

 **Notes:**